-Dispersed PI Planning - Preparation
+Dispersed PI Planning - how to prepare for it

 With more and more people working from home, many organisations that have adopted SAFe® are having to adapt their processes in order to accommodate completely dispersed teams.
 Distributed teams and activities have always been a necessity; organisations were often unable to bring everyone together for the all-hands activities due to mundane issue like money and visas.
 In this short series of blogs, SAFe® Fellow Brian Tucker, will draw upon 8 years of experience of helping to facilitate dispersed PI Planning events in many differing organisations.